 As previously mentioned, one effect of the unexpected surge in the price of a unit of bitcoin has been that it has had a considerable impact on other smaller cryptocurrencies, leading them to rise also.

 For example, the price of Ethereum (which gained 5.7% in trading on 2nd April too), Litecoin, Stellar, Ripple and Bitcoin Cash, as well as all other major cryptocurrencies, saw a jump in their prices too, as a result of Bitcoins rise.
+You can buy cryptocurrencies in the UK, including Ripple, relatively easily via an exchange.

 What is going to happen next?